f-u-z-z-l-e/semver-plugin/README.md

 message.
 To override the default message one can specify an alternate **tagMessage** via the semver gradle extension.

 ## Configuration
+Refer to [plugins.gradle.org](https://plugins.gradle.org/plugin/ch.fuzzle.gradle.semver) on how to apply the plugin.

 ### Groovy
 ```groovy